What is Multisensory Structured Language (MSL)?

 Margaret Byrd Rawson, a former President of the International Dyslexia Association (IDA), explains how the multisensory component is required for students with dyslexia (although this approach assists all learners):

 The training courses delivered by IMSLE (Australia) have been adapted, the courses are dynamic and evolving.
-IMSLE courses have been adapted to reflect best practice in the science of reading.
-The Associate MSL course offered is based on peer reviewed research in the fields of language, literacy and linguistics.
-Continuing interests in educational and scientific research ensures that all IMSLE courses are strongly focused on bridging scientific research to educational practice.
+IMSLE courses have been adapted to reflect best practice and offer a bridge from the science of reading research to educational practice.
+The Associate MSL course that IMSLE offers is based on peer reviewed research in the fields of language, literacy, linguistics and cognitive sciences.
+The IMSLE Training Team has a continuing interest in educational and scientific research and this ensures that all IMSLE courses are strongly focused on bridging scientific research to educational practice.
 MSL instruction is suitable for all students regardless of the cause who are struggling to master written print.